History of Thomas Pynchon in Timeline

 Gravity's Rainbow (Penguin Classics Deluxe Edition)

-1982: Latest letter to Candida Donadio
+1982: End date for letters to Candida Donadio

-1984: Introduction to Slow Learner
+1984: Introduction for Slow Learner

 Gravity's Rainbow (Penguin Classics Deluxe Edition)